 2 / 5 Stars

 The investment seeks current income and, as a secondary objective, long-term growth of capital.
 The fund pursues its investment objective by investing in other DWS funds (i.e., mutual funds, exchange-traded funds (ETFs) and other pooled investment vehicles managed by Deutsche Investment Management Americas Inc., the fund's investment advisor, or one of its affiliates).
-It has a target asset allocation (the fund's current target asset allocation is approximately: 35% equity funds; and 65% fixed income funds), which portfolio management uses as a reference point in setting the fund's actual asset allocation.
+It is managed using an asset allocation determined by the Advisor (as of October 31, 2013, the fund's asset allocation was approximately 40% equity funds, 57% fixed income funds, 2% alternative assets and 1% cash).
 The fund is non-diversified.

 Fees are High compared to funds in the same category.